Taking the Cable Car to Sugarloaf Mountain in Rio de Janeiro

 Once you’ve spent as much time as you want on Morro da Urca, it’s time to jump on the next cable car up to Sugarloaf.
 The 360-degree views are gorgeous here too, you really get an impression of a how lush the city is surrounded by nature and the sea, and on a really clear day you’ll be able to see Christ the Redeemer which is often shrouded by clouds.

-You will probably spend more time than you thought you would at the top because the platform is surprisingly big, comprising of walkways, cafes and restrooms.
-I went in the morning, but I’d also like to do this trip in the evening to watch the sunset, and see how the city begins to light up as it gets dark.
+You will probably spend more time than you thought you would at the top because the platform is surprisingly big.
+It comprises of walkways, cafes and restrooms.
+I went in the morning, but I’d also like to do this trip in the evening to watch the sunset – golden hour must look spectacular from such a height!

 Sugarloaf Mountain - how to get there by cable car